NithinVaideesh/NithinVaideesh/README.md

 - 👋 Hi, I’m @NithinVaideesh
 - 👀 I’m interested in Artificial Intelligence and its Applications.
-- 🌱 I’m currently learning AI from Technical University of Kaiserslautern.
+- 🌱 I’m currently learning AI from Technical University of Kaiserslautern @ Germany.
 - 💞️ I’m looking to collaborate on projects to learn as well to identify the roots of the project.
 - 📫 How to reach me ...